-The market environment for the property-related services was challenging for the year given the uncertainties in the external economic and business environment under the Outbreak.
-During the year, the Group recorded revenue of approximately HK\$6.0 million for the provision of property management consultancy services in Hong Kong, of which approximately HK\$4.1 million was generated from continuing connected transactions.
-Details of the continuing connected transactions are set out in Note 27(b) in the consolidated financial statements and section headed "CONTINUING CONNECTED TRANSACTIONS" in this annual report.
-There was no new client in respect of property management consultancy nor property leasing agency services during the year ended 31 December 2020.
+The market environment for the property-related services in Hong Kong was still challenging for the year given the uncertainties in the external economic and business environment under the Outbreak.
+During the year, the Group recorded revenue of approximately HK\$6.8 million (2020: approximately HK\$6.0 million) and approximately HK\$0.2 million (2020: nil) for the provision of property management consultancy services and property leasing agency services respectively.
+Of which, approximately HK\$4.2 million of property management consultancy services (2020: approximately HK\$4.1 million) and approximately HK\$0.2 million of property leasing agency services (2020: nil) respectively were generated from continuing connected transactions.
+Details of the continuing connected transactions are set out in Note 27 in the consolidated financial statements and section headed "CONTINUING CONNECTED TRANSACTIONS" in this annual report.
+The Group has renewed the property management consultancy services agreements with all existing independent clients during the year ended 31 December 2021.